Chapter 17.76

 14. Property and Structural Report.
 The property and structural report shall describe the physical condition and estimate remaining useful life of each of the following elements of each structure situated within the project proposed for conversion: roofs, foundations, exterior paint, paved surfaces, mechanical systems, sprinkler systems for landscaping, utility delivery systems, central or community heating and air conditioning systems, sound insulation, fire protection systems including any automatic sprinkler systems, alarm systems, or standpipe systems, and structural elements.
 Said report shall also identify any structural elements which are known to be structurally defective or unsafe so as to impose a hazard to the health and safety of the occupants and users of said improvements.
 Such report shall also include recommendations to ensure the continued useful life of such elements and systems, and be prepared by a registered civil or structural engineer, or a licensed general building contractor or general engineering contractor.
 The developer shall arrange for project inspections by the building department to verify the accuracy of the structural report.
 The building official shall prepare a report detailing building code deficiencies or other health or safety deficiencies which must be corrected prior to sale of units or occupancy.

 15. Structural Pest Report.
-The report shall be prepared within sixty days of the date of application by a licensed structural pest control operator pursuant to Section 8516 of the Business and Professions Code, or its successor section, relating to written reports on the absence or presence of wood destroying pests or organisms.
+The report shall be prepared within sixty days of the date of application by a licensed structural pest control operator pursuant to California Business and Professions Code Section 8516, or its successor section, relating to written reports on the absence or presence of wood-destroying pests or organisms.

 16. Building History Report.
 The building history report shall be prepared to include the following: